dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 sure how health services would deal with a shortage.
 If they don't have enough [machines][wiki-medical-ventilators], will they use a [bag valve mask][wiki-bag-valve-mask] ?
 The answer to this should be yes.
-If they retort "We don't have medical staff", to that I say that's not good enough.
+If they retort "We don't have enough medical staff", to that I say that's not good enough.
 If a family member of mine needs a ventilator and the only thing available is a bag valve mask, you best believe I'm learning how to use one and manually pumping air into their lungs.
 I wouldn't ask a medical professional to do this because of course they'll need to tend to others.
 But if manually pumping air for a time is required then I can do that.
 No one wants it to come to this, but if our resources are limited, then we have to think this way.
 What if you can't get an extra machine?
 If we know what the problem is and the proper and convenient machines are not available, what then?
 If a bag valve mask is available I can